sgeos/sgeos.github.io/_posts/2022-10-03-getting-started-with-playdate.markdown

 #### Lua Examples

-Lua can also be used to develop Playdate games.
+The [Lua][lua] scripting language can also be used to develop Playdate games.
 The target audience is moderately sophisticated developers.
 Lua is a popular scripting language commonly used in game development, and the Lua API is not as restricted as Pulp's web-based development model.